Snifexx/snifex-api/README.md

     ```

 - Some naming conventions:
     - When naming functions that operate on a type, that could 'feel' method-like, prefix the name with the type,
     maybe abbreviating it.
 Examples: `str_trim`, `arena_alloc`

 - Good practise:
     - Practise Defensive Programming, I.E. spam asserts a lot.
+    - When making macros for non GCC/Clang compilers use the classical do {} while (0) and when replicating GNU's expression statements,
+    have an argument named `result` that is set at the end of the macro
+    - When making macros for GCC or Clang that are NOT expression statements, still use the do {} while (0) hack

 # TODO

 - ***IMPORTANT!*** Add Doxygen banners and documentation
 - ***IMPORTANT!*** Add alignment in powers of two to capacities
+- *USEFUL* Debug API to replace malloc, realloc, etc... with macro hooks to check that all allocations are deallocated
 - Count substring occurrences
-- Debug API to replace malloc, realloc, etc... with macro hooks to check that all allocations are deallocated
 - Find first occurence of substring
 - Find last occurence of substring
 - Replace all occurrences of substring